-Purpose: To outline the procedure for initiating and developing new concentrations and degree programs, for changing delivery format for degree programs, and for terminating existing degree programs.
-The process listed in this policy and steps 1-4 of the GSBS New/Restructured Program Checklist should be followed prior to conforming to HSC OP 60.11 (part e, below).
+Purpose: To outline the procedure for initiating and developing new degree programs, for changing delivery format for degree programs, and for terminating existing degree programs.
+The process listed in this policy should be followed prior to conforming to HSC OP 60.11.